“Dino is an ugly dog.”

 He’ll get up and shuffle away as soon as you approach, whether you’re going up to him or just passing by, as if he’s afraid of being targeted.
 The just in case approach.
 He must’ve been beaten a lot, probably for no reason, which might explain the perpetual sheepish look — he’s come to think he is always in the wrong.
 (Reminds me of Billy — see blog entry Bung Deetle Bung Deetle.)

-He’d come to the farm as an orphan.
+Dino had come to the farm as an orphan.
 His owner had died in a house fire, which had destroyed everything else but Dino.

 Right from the start, Dino failed to fit in, by rubbing the other dogs up the wrong way — more specifically, up the wrong end by sniffing their underparts.
-They took umbrage at this newcomer taking such an over-familiar approach, and warned him off with a few growls at the back of the throat and some rising hackles.

-Which should’ve been clear to Dino, except that he doesn’t seem to read body language messages too well, and went ahead with his never-say-die way of doing things.
+Which should’ve been clear enough to Dino, except that he doesn’t seem to read body language messages too well, and went ahead with his never-say-die way of doing things.

 The growls would grow in volume and duration, then turn into bites, but still he’d go back for more.
 If one dog didn’t like his bum sniffed at, Dino would move on to the next, undeterred.
 Colette called it sexual harassment.